TheRealEamonCS/Eamon-CS/README.md

 #### Installing

 There is no formal installer for Eamon CS.
 To obtain a copy of this repository, you can either do a Git Clone using Visual Studio 2022+ or, more simply, download a .zip file using the green Code button above.
-If you download a .zip file on Windows, you should right-click on it and select Properties before unzipping it.
-Then click the Unblock checkbox (or button) in the lower right corner of the form, and finally click Apply and OK.
-The gameplay experience will improve by eliminating security warning message boxes.
+You must eliminate security warning message boxes if you download a .zip file on Windows.
+To do this, please see PREREQUISITES as mentioned above.

 To obtain Eamon CS Mobile, download the [EamonPM.Android-Signed.apk](https://github.com/TheRealEamonCS/Eamon-CS-Misc/tree/master/System/Bin) file directly onto your mobile device and install it.